 - Attend Orientation

 Arrive for Orientation between 11:15 and 11:45 am on your scheduled date (check-in on the Bethlehem campus will take place in the quad between College Center and Kopecek Hall; check-in on the Monroe Campus will take place in Pocono Hall).
-Lunch will be provided on the Bethlehem Campus before Orientation; NCC will host a barbecue at the end of the Monroe Campus Orientation.
+Lunch will be provided on the Bethlehem Campus and Monroe Campus before Orientation.
 Optional tours of our brand new residence halls will begin at 10:45 am at the residence hall complex on the Bethlehem Campus (Bethlehem Township).
 The program will begin promptly at 12 noon on both campuses.
 Orientation end times will vary; however most students should be registered by 6:00 pm.

 Please Submit Form in order to attend Orientation!